runekaagaard/mcp-notmuch-sendmail/README.md

 Environment Variables:

 - `NOTMUCH_DATABASE_PATH`: Path to your notmuch database (required)
-- `NOTMUCH_REPLY_SEPARATORS`: Pipe-separated list of text markers used to detect and deduplicate reply content (required)
+- `NOTMUCH_REPLY_SEPARATORS`: Pipe-separated list of text markers - keeps email content up until the first line starting with any of these markers, removing quoted replies (required)
 - `SENDMAIL_FROM_EMAIL`: Your email address for the From: field (required)
 - `SENDMAIL_EMAIL_SIGNATURE_HTML`: HTML signature to append to emails (optional)
 - `LOG_FILE_PATH`: Path for logging file (optional)